catherinetkl/Programming-knowledgehut/certified-scrum-master/pre-readings/agile.md

 A dynamic roadmap can change from quarter to quarter, sometimes even month to month, and agile teams are able to keep up with those changes

-## 3.1 Agile Principles 1 - Making early value delivery as a top priority for the product development teams by delivering increments of the product continuously
+## 3.1 Agile Principle 1 - Making early value delivery as a top priority for the product development teams by delivering increments of the product continuously
 Organizations make products to make business out of it<br>
 To maximise ROI, need to make more sales<br>
 When do people buy our products?